 Supervises, leads and participates in the operation and preventative maintenance of all machinery and equipment utilized in the printing and reproduction of copies in the print shop.

-Directs and supervises the daily activities of subordinate employees by assigning work, reviewing work, checking quality output and planning work flow.
+Directs and supervises the daily activities of subordinate employees by assigning work, reviewing work, checking quality output and planning workflow.

-Instructs and trains employees in the operation of all print shop equipment by demonstrating how to operate and clean machines, check ink levels, read gauges properly and setting equipment to collate sets of copies, fold, perforate and other related functions.
+Instructs and trains employees in the operation of all print shop equipment by demonstrating how to operate and clean machines, check ink levels, read gauges properly and set equipment to collate sets of copies, fold, perforate and other related functions.

 Calculates costs of shop operations, monthly billing charges and maintains a daily work log and monthly job report and records.

 Develops and insures conformity to safety procedures and observes OSHA regulations.

 Depending on area of assignment, receives job requisitions of work from departments specifying number, type and sample of copies to be printed.

 Operates vertical camera by setting up scale for proper size of reproduced photograph, set lenses for proper exposure and adding filters for colored photograph copies.